Directive: Mobile Outdoor Food Service Unit Gas Approval Requirements

 All MOFSU’s must bear one of the following:

-4. Technical Safety BC gas approval decal issued under s.10 of the Safety Standards Act.
+• Technical Safety BC’s gas approval decal issued under section 10 of the Safety Standards Act.

-Note: Accredited inspection body decals or marks are acceptable in British Columbia, irrespective of the manufacturing location.
+Note: Accredited certification marks or inspection body decals are acceptable in British Columbia, irrespective of the manufacturing location.

 Permitting Requirements

-Where a MOFSU does not bear a certification mark, approval label, or Technical Safety BC ROIP, an owner may engage a Technical Safety BC licensed gas contractor can obtain a commercial installation permit to confirm compliance in accordance with applicable code(s) or standard(s).
+Where a MOFSU does not bear a certification mark, inspection body approval label, or Technical Safety BC ROIP decal, an owner may engage a licensed gas contractor to obtain a commercial installation permit to confirm compliance in accordance with applicable code(s) and standard(s).

-An individual permit application is required for each MOFSU, the permit fee is based on the total BTU input of all appliances contained in the unit, entered as a single appliance.
+A permit application is required for each MOFSU, the permit fee is based on the total BTU/hr input of all appliances contained in the unit, entered as a single appliance.
 The application must also include a list of all gas appliances and their serial numbers.

-Upon completion, the gas contractor must contact Technical Safety BC and arrange for a physical on-site assessment by a gas safety officer.
-Upon confirmation of compliance an ROIP decal will be affixed by the regional gas safety officer.
+Once work is completed, the gas contractor must contact Technical Safety BC and arrange for a physical on-site assessment by a gas safety officer.
+Upon confirmation of compliance, an ROIP decal will be affixed to the unit by the regional gas safety officer.

-Modification of a gas system, after the original approval or certification, requires a new permit to be obtained, the unit to be re-inspected, and a new decal applied.
+Modification of a gas system after application of the original ROIP decal requires a new permit to be obtained, the unit to be re-inspected, and a new decal applied.

 Applicable Codes and Standards

-An appliance, accessory, component, or equipment utilized in the gas system of a MOFSU must be certified/approved and installed in accordance with the manufacturer’s certified instructions and applicable code(s) or standard(s).
+An appliance, accessory, component, or equipment utilized in the gas system of a MOFSU must be certified or approved and installed in accordance with the manufacturer’s certified instructions and applicable code(s) or standard(s).

 MOSFU gas systems are not to be constructed to the CSA Z240.4.2 Recreational Vehicle Standard.
 A recreational vehicle which has been converted and had its vehicle gas system modified is no longer approved and must be approved or certified as detailed above.

-It is the responsibility of the owner or operator to ensure that their MOFSU meets any other regulatory requirements such as: electrical, plumbing, fire service, local health authority and local government bylaw, or licensing requirements.
+It is the responsibility of the owner or operator to ensure that their MOFSU meets any other regulatory requirements, including electrical, plumbing, fire safety, local health authority regulations, local government bylaws., or licensing requirements.

 Provincial Safety Manager, Gas